-RST_ERR_01 RST Module
+RST_ERR_01

-NRST release doesn't get detected when LFCLK_IN is LFCLK source and LFCLK_IN gets disabled where NRST pulse edge detection is missed and the device doesn't come out of reset.
+RST Module

-DescriptionWhen LFCLK = LFCLK_IN and we disable the LFCLK_IN, then comes a corner scenario reset can appear normally.
+NRST release doesn't get detected when LFCLK_IN is LFCLK source and LFCLK_IN gets disabled.

+When LFCLK = LFCLK_IN and we disable the LFCLK_IN, then there can be a corner scenario where NRST pulse edge detection is missed and the device doesn't come out of reset.
 This issue is seen if the NRST pulse width is below 608us.
-NRST pulse above 608us, the
+NRST pulse above 608us, the reset can appear normally.

-Workaround Keep the NRST pulse width higher than 608us to avoid this issue.
+Keep the NRST pulse width higher than 608us to avoid this issue.